Cooking Gorgeous

 Notes

-• Use a piping bag fitted with a star-shaped tip to create the traditional ridged appearance of Tulumba.
+• Use a strong piping bag fitted with a large star nozzle for the ridged shape.

-• For crispy Tulumba desserts, always place the prepared dough into the cold oil.
-This step is necessary for the Tulumba to expand, puff up, and maintain its shape.
+• Always pipe the dough into cold oil.
+This helps the tulumba expand, puff up, and keep its shape.

 Nutrition